kdrag0n/kdrag0n.dev/content/privacy-policy.md

 Additionally, the following information will be collected and saved periodically as you use the installed software, in association with the information saved on download:

 - The IP addresses you use the software from
-- Per-install ID derived from the Android install ID
+- Irreversible hash of a unique device identifier
 - When the software was last used

 This information is used to enforce the [Terms of Service]({{< relref "terms-of-service" >}}), diagnose issues, and calculate aggregate statistics.

 When you pledge on Patreon or make a purchase, we will send you a transactional email.
 Your email address will be sent to our email communications provider, [Mailgun](https://www.mailgun.com/privacy-policy/), in order for us to fulfill your pledge or purchase.

 Additionally, the path and IP address of each request is saved in the server logs for diagnostic, anti-abuse, and debugging purposes.
+Server logs are purged after 14 days.

 ### Patreon